trucaption/trucaption/README.md

 ### Displaying Captions

-1. Open the caption display (default: http://*caption-host*/).
+1. Open the caption viewer (default: http://*caption-host*/).
 Additional parameters can be added to customize the display:
     - http://*caption-host*/?fullscreen will disable the menu and use the default font size